TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_13_Proof_Paths_and_Fix_Playbooks.md

 ## Proof Path 6: Identity Evaluation

+Question:
-Question: Why does identity show this value?
+Why does identity show this value?

 Best proof:
-API identity attributes with source metadata.
+- Identity API with source attribution
+- Identity profile rules

 If account is right but identity is wrong:
 The rulebook is lying.